christophstrasen/WorldObserver/docs_internal/drafts/fact_interest.md

 - Debug: list active leases and their effective merged plan.
 - Runtime status already exists (`WorldObserver/runtime.lua`): keep emitting window reports + degrade reasons.
-- In-engine probe logging knobs can be toggled live (no module reload): `_G.WORLDOBSERVER_CONFIG_OVERRIDES.facts.squares.probe.infoLogEveryMs` and `.logEachSweep`.
+- In-engine probe logging settings can be toggled live (no module reload): `_G.WORLDOBSERVER_CONFIG_OVERRIDES.facts.squares.probe.infoLogEveryMs` and `.logEachSweep`.
 - When `autoBudget` raises `budgetMs`, probes also scale their per-tick iteration cap up to `maxPerRunHardCap` so they can actually spend the budget.
 - Warnings should point to the effective values and to `WorldObserver.debug.describeFactsMetrics("<type>")`.